Galaxy1458/displacement_field/README.md

 # displacement_field
-## This will display several pictures of displacement fields
+## This project will display several pictures of displacement fields